 Borrelia Miyamotoi and Other Emerging Pathogens

 Borrelia Miyamotoi is a newly reported spirochetal disease that resembles a relapsing fever.
 Researchers are trying to determine how to test and treat bM.
 It is carried in and transmitted by the same ticks that transmit Lyme disease.
 Borrelia Miyomotoi can be transmitted via tick bite in a much shorter time than Borellia Burgdorferi is transmitted.
 One must use the same vigilant precautions against tick bite that you use for other tick borne diseases.
+There is no rash associated with Miyamotoi.
+There were 2 cases identified in Maine in 2016.
+Miyamotoi requires its’ own special test and will not react to the Lyme disease test.

 There have recently been several other tick borne pathogens discovered and reported from around the country.
 Those include Borrelia Mayonii, Heartland virus and Bourbon virus.
 Maine has no documented cases of these diseases, but does have serological evidence of Miyamotoi and Heartland virus from either animals or humans.
 These are definitately disease to watch for!